 - EU law governing IP rights.
 EU Trade Marks, registered and unregistered Community designs, sui generis database rights and EU geographical indications will continue in force in the UK;

 - the jurisdiction of the Court of Justice of the EU (CJEU); and

-A 2 year extension to the transition period is permitted if it is agreed before 1 July 2020.
-The UK government has declared that it will not extend but the coronavirus pandemic may make an extension inevitable.
 In terms of the impact on IP rights, the end of the transition period will be the date when the majority of changes take effect, as set out below.

 1. EU trade marks (EUTMS), Registered Community designs (RCDS) and International rights that designate the EU (IR(EU))

 At the end of the transition period, the holders of registered EUTMs, published RCDs and IR(EU)s will automatically become the owner of an additional equivalent UK child (or cloned) right, with the same renewal date, the same filing/ priority date and UK seniority date if applicable.
 There will be no re-examination of the mark or design and there will be no cost to the IP owner.
 (There will also be no publication and no new certificate issued).
 This means that no existing rights will be lost and marks/ designs will still have protection in the UK.